How To Build a Sauna

 A benefit of building a sauna is the availability to customize it.
 From glass doors to LED lights, the options to personalize a sauna kit are virtually unlimited.
 Furthermore, if you're building an outdoor sauna, it becomes part of the landscape, so get creative!

 Being prepared can never hurt your project, even if most sauna kits have the necessary tools to build them.
+Make sure you have these tools for your home sauna install.

 • Rubber mallet